 For many people, 2009 was a year of losses - a job, a home, a friend or family member, financial security, and, for some, more than one of these.
 I don't know anyone who did not suffer some major loss in the year that just ended.

 My family is included, and this past Monday ended 2009 with the loss of one of our two beloved horses, Midnight Eclipse, suddenly, to colic.

-Midnight came to us when my daughter, now grown and married, was 11.
+Midnight came to us when my daughter, now grown, was 11.
 He was her first and forever horse.
 No matter who she owned, competed or rode afterward, Midnight was always waiting for her, always part of her life, here in our backyard.

 Against all advice and my own judgment, we bought Midnight from our good friends at Samina Farm in Southbury as a green 5 year-old.

 I knew this was not the best plan for a young rider with little experience, but the first time K.C. and Midnight met, we all knew it was a partnership meant to be.

 Midnight and K.C. learned together, sometimes the hard way with falls and bruises.
 But they had the help of some wonderful instructors: Mike Page, Cindy Mooney, Sarah Dalton Morris, to name a few, and they grew, improved and became an eventing team.